kapalal/GCEScripts/README.md

 GCE_EMAIL
 GCE_PROJECT
-GCE_CREDENTIALS_FILE_PATH

-in the /etc/environment file
+GCE_CREDENTIALS_FILE_PATH in the /etc/environment file

-copy the gce.py and the gce.ini file in the Ansible inventory directory, populate the gce.ini file with the env variables
+Copy the gce.py and the gce.ini file in the Ansible inventory directory, populate the gce.ini file with the env variables

-launch gce.py --list to test the listing of the google cloud instances.
+Launch gce.py --list to test the listing of the google cloud instances.